python/devguide/parser.rst

 * By default PEG parsers run in exponential time, which can be optimized to linear by using memoization.
-* If parsing fails completely (no rule succeeds in parsing all the input text), the PEG parser doesn't have a concept of "where the syntax error is".
+* If parsing fails completely (no rule succeeds in parsing all the input text), the PEG parser doesn't have a concept of "where the :exc:`SyntaxError` is".

 Consequences or the ordered choice operator